Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 Arch support reduces direct load on the posterior tibial tendon throughout the day, not just during exercise.

-Three separate clinical studies that successfully treated posterior tibial tendon dysfunction included a structured calf-stretching protocol.
+3 separate clinical studies that successfully treated posterior tibial tendon dysfunction each included a structured calf-stretching protocol.

 The standard protocol:

-• 3 sets x 30 seconds of a wall calf stretch with a straight knee (targeting the gastrocnemius)
+• 3 sets of 30-second wall calf stretches with a straight knee (targets the gastrocnemius)

-• 3 sets x 30 seconds with a bent knee (targeting the soleus)
+• 3 sets of 30-second stretches with a bent knee (targets the soleus)

-• Use an incline board if you have one, as it deepens the stretch
+• Use an incline board if you have one

-One important detail from Kulig et al.’s 2009 USC study: do all your stretching in your shoes and orthotics.
+One important detail from the Kulig et al. 2009 USC study: do all your stretching in your shoes and orthotics.

-The support changes the mechanics of the stretch in a way that’s relevant to tendon loading.
+The support changes the mechanics of the stretch in a way that’s relevant to how the tendon loads.

-This is where the research gets specific, and where most informal advice falls short.
+This is where the research gets specific, and where most informal rehab advice falls short.

 Phase 1: Build Endurance (Weeks 1-3)

-Seated sole-to-sole exercise: Sit with your feet on the floor.
+• Seated sole-to-sole: Sit with feet on the floor.
 Press the inside edges of your feet together and hold briefly, then release.
+Start with 4 sets of 25 reps daily, building over 2 weeks to 12 sets of 25, then to 300 continuous reps.

-Theraband inversion, endurance (1x/day, 200 reps): Anchor the band at 45 degrees relative to your foot.
-Roll your foot inward (inversion) against resistance.
+• Theraband inversion, endurance (200 reps, 1x/day): Anchor the band at 45 degrees.
+Roll your foot inward against resistance.
+Keep a towel under your foot.
+All movement from the ankle only.

-Theraband inversion, strength (2x/day, 3 sets of 15): Same inversion movement, but with the heaviest theraband you can tolerate for 15 controlled reps.
+• Theraband inversion, strength (3 sets of 15, 2x/day): Same inversion movement with the heaviest theraband you can control for 15 reps.
+Slow and controlled in both directions.
+Increase resistance as the tendon adapts.

 Phase 2: Functional Loading (Week 4+)